swissup/swissup.github.io/m1/extensions/amp/devdocs.md

 ### AMP specific layout update

-All page handles are duplicated with with `tmamp_` prefix, when AMP theme is used.
+All page handles are duplicated with `tmamp_` prefix, when AMP theme is used.

 For example, when your module using the following layout for desktop theme: